geath/skcyDMSCataloguing/skcyDMSCataloguing/README_ModifyAuthentAndAuthor.md

 3. Inject  <span style="color:blue">**_Layout** view</span>  with  `SignInManager<IdentityUser>`   in order to encapsulate login/logout logic
 4. Decorate login and register methods with ```[AllowAnonymous]``` attribute to  to avoid falling in an infinite loop

+## B3.
+Claims Based Authorization

+1. Create Claims Policy
+2. Use the Policy for Authorization

 #  C .
 How to